 - Bring two swimsuits.
 You’re going to be snorkeling a ton, and it is very luxurious to not have to put on wet swimsuit every time.

-- Take all the most necessary items for your trip with you in your carry-on bag for your flights: a swimsuit, sandals, a sunhat, and a camera.
+- Take the most necessary items for your trip with you in your carry-on bag for your flights: a swimsuit, sandals, a sunhat, one change of clothes and a camera.
 If your checked baggage gets lost or delayed, you’ll need these items to really enjoy your trip in the Galápagos.

 It’s always a good idea to travel light by bringing only what you need for your trip.
 Being over burdened with luggage can make transfers and travel difficult.
 And if you’re on a Galápagos cruise, most cabins are very small, so you don’t want to take up space with tons of stuff.